cgundy/simple-typescript-starter/README.md

 #### Coding Challenge Terraform deployment

-App can be run in docker-compose.
-To deploy it to a cloud, my main experience is based on using ECS tasks to run the docker containers.
-I tried to think through how I would deploy it to Cloudflare, but got stuck on some points:
+My main experience with running applications in the cloud has been through containerized applications (primarily ECS) with Docker images.
+I've only seen Cloudflare used as a load balancer or rate limiter, so I had to do some reading on using cloudflare workers to deploy applications.

-- In the past, I've only seen Cloudflare used as a loadbalancer or rate limiter, not for running containerized applications or databases.
-I know it's possible to deploy applications directly to the edge and run them there and I read up on some instructions to do this using [wrangler](https://developers.cloudflare.com/workers/) but I wasn't quite sure if this was the point of the exercise.
+I followed [this tutorial](https://blog.cloudflare.com/deploy-workers-using-terraform/) for the cloudflare terraform portion, but was a little confused about how to actually get the app loaded onto the worker.
+It looked like it just needed to be pointed to the relevant script, but I'd imagine that there would still need to be some packaging required for the entire application.
+I also think I would need to provide an entry point of some sort to run `npm run start`.

-- I followed instructions for how to create a basic MySQL database on AWS, though what's obviously still missing is a way for the application to interact with the database.
-In my experience using ECS tasks, I would create IAM policies to access the database and it was pretty straight-forward since it was all in the AWS environment.
-I did see [some instructions](https://github.com/cloudflare/worker-template-postgres) for launching a postgres database as part of cloudflare, but again I wasn't sure if that was the purpose of the exercise.
+I wasn't able to find a way to host a database on cloudflare, but I found [these instructions](https://developers.cloudflare.com/workers/tutorials/query-postgres-from-workers-using-database-connectors) for how to connect to a database.
+I'm not really sure how you would manage permissions, though, it looked like there might be some option with secrets.
+I've mainly only worked within the AWS ecosystem where access could be managed with IAM policies.

-See terraform directory for template of what I started, though it is incomplete.
+See examples in `terraform/` directory.

 -------------